AkioSarkiz/mangaclub-project/server/README.md

 # Server

-This is the server component of the Mangaland Fullstack project.
+This is the server component of the Mangaclub Fullstack project.

 ## Installation